Chris10Garcia/phase-4-final-project-crossfit-workout-planner/README.md

 - specific attributes
 - maintaining state of these attributes
 - Ordering the form component first, and details component second

+Even though formik does not require outside state variables, it is in use here to handle editing of exisiting records.

 Coach, ExerciseMove, and WorkoutPlan uses PageFrame and ListData components to standardize their styling.
 ClassSchedule has a similar structure but it does not use these two components